 Several related emails have come in from something you said in the podcast addressing John MacArthur and his “Strange Fire” conference.
-Erik writes in to ask: “Pastor John, you stated at the end of episode 216, that a lack of emotions may be worse than too much emotion when discussing charismatic abuses.
+Erik writes in to ask, “Pastor John, you stated at the end of episode 216 that a lack of emotions may be worse than too much emotion when discussing charismatic abuses.
 Can you explain why?”
-Nic from Sanford, FL asks more generally: “Pastor John, what is the proper role of emotions in the Christian life?”
-And Kathy in South Dakota asks: “Pastor John, can you expand on your comment at the end of episode 216 about the absence of emotion being more deadly than the excess?”
+Nic from Sanford, Florida, asks more generally, “Pastor John, what is the proper role of emotions in the Christian life?”
+And Kathy in South Dakota asks, “Pastor John, can you expand on your comment at the end of episode 216 about the absence of emotion being more deadly than the excess?”

-I am super pleased that those listeners picked up on that comment.
-I wanted to say more about that, because I felt like I dropped that in there.
-Does anybody in here get this?
+I am very pleased that those listeners picked up on that comment.
+I wanted to say more about that because I felt like I dropped that in there and I thought, is anybody going to get this?
 This is important.
 I think too few people make the observation that non-emotion is more dangerous than excessive emotion.
 Many see emotionalism and condemn it, rightly.
-All right?
 Rightly.
-That is emotion.
 Here is my definition of emotionalism: emotion that is not rooted in truth and is not proportional to the truth that is in view and is not regulated by truth.
 So as soon as emotion gets disconnected from biblical truth and the mental grasp of that truth, it spins out of control into emotionalism and that is rightly criticized.

 So in answer to the question, the proper role of emotion is that spiritual emotions are essential to pleasing God.
 And here is what I mean by spiritual emotions.
-I mean spiritual affections, the lively actings of the will, not the physical concomitance.
+I mean spiritual affections — the lively actings of the will, not the physical concomitance.
 Let me clarify.
-Fluttering eyelashes, wobbly knees, sweaty palms, a quickened heart rate, short breath, warm to the touch.
-If you are praying for somebody’s healing and your hand gets warm, uncontrollable laughter, collapsing, et cetera, all of these things, these are not what I mean by spiritual emotions.
+Fluttering eyelashes, wobbly knees, sweaty palms, a quickened heart rate, short breath, warm to the touch (like if you are praying for somebody’s healing and your hand gets warm), uncontrollable laughter, collapsing — these are not what I mean by spiritual emotions.
 They are merely physical reflexes that have no necessary spiritual significance at all.

 Now you asked one other question, I think.
-Why is the absence of emotion so deadly?
-More deadly than the excess, because I said that in that podcast.
+Why is the absence of emotion so deadly — more deadly than the excess, because I said that in episode 216?
 Well, consider this.
-If you follow the course or the pathway from evangelical faith to liberalism, say a person starts in a good solid church and he winds up a liberal who doesn’t believe the Bible anymore or becomes a skeptic, agnostic, secularist, atheist, is that pathway that he has taken usually accompanied by people with intensified religious emotions or the death of religious emotions?
+If you follow the course or the pathway from evangelical faith to liberalism — say a person starts in a good, solid church and he winds up a liberal who doesn’t believe the Bible anymore or becomes a skeptic, agnostic, secularist, atheist — is that pathway that he has taken usually accompanied by people with intensified religious emotions or the death of religious emotions?
 And my answer is that most unbelieving, liberal churches are not filled with emotion.
-And, therefore, where we get the idea that emotion is a greater danger to the Christian faith than the absence of emotion is mindboggling unintelligible to me.
+And, therefore, where we get the idea that emotion is a greater danger to the Christian faith than the absence of emotion is mind-bogglingly unintelligible to me.

 Are university classrooms where the faith is debunked filled with faculty who are excessively emotional about biblical things?
 Give me a break.
-Or do they scoff at spiritual emotion.
+Or, do they scoff at spiritual emotion?
 These are the real killers in our culture.
 These are the people that are destroying faith in our young people.
-They are not people who are over the top emotional about Jesus because they love Jesus so much they do weird things.
+They are not people who are over-the-top emotional about Jesus because they love Jesus so much that they do weird things.
 These are people who are scoffing at emotion.